 My doctor told me I Do Not Have Celiac Disease

 As mentioned earlier, when a person hears the word gluten it is synonymous with Celiac’s Disease.
 However, the research clearly states that gluten sensitivity being regarded principally as a disease of the small bowel is a historical misconception.
 The research also demonstrates that for every gluten sensitive patient with symptoms of an enteropathy (Classic Celiac Disease), there are 8 people with no GI symptoms!

 Thinking beyond the Gut

 Other organs and areas that have been demonstrated to be involved in gluten sensitivity are the joints (Rheumatoid Arthritis and Ankylosing Spondylitis), the heart, thyroid, bone, and most notably the brain, cerebellum, and neuronal synapsins (think Multiple Sclerosis and Cerebellar Ataxia).
 There is a connection with gluten sensitivity and type 1 diabetes, osteoporosis, Addison’s disease, and ADHD.
 Gluten sensitivity has also been demonstrated to play a critical role in infertility and stillbirths.
-Lastly, people with a gluten sensitivity are 10 times more likely to develop an autoimmune disease.
+Lastly, people with a gluten sensitivity are >Click here to download your free guide “Addressing Autoimmunity: What You Need To Know.””>10 times more likely to develop an autoimmune disease.
 As you can see, the notion that gluten only affects the small bowel is archaic to say the least, it is time for a radical paradigm shift.